intuit/judo/README.md

 - `--timeout <n>` : sets a max time in milliseconds that a run step can take before being considered a timeout. ex (`--timeout 1500`)

+- `--junitreport | -j` : writes the test results to a file called `junit.xml` in the current working directory.
+This report is in xUnit format.

 ### Creating Tests with YAML files

 Judo organizes tests into "test suites", which comprise of "test scenarios", and each test scenario can contain "steps".
 A typical test directory may look like this: